 Who benefits from each degree type?

 An MBA is a great choice for those who want to start their own business, make a career change, or move up the corporate ladder.
-Because of the breadth of skills learned, it makes a lot of sense for people moving down an entrepreneurial path or who are interested in working towards an executive position.
+Because of the breadth of skills learned, it makes a lot of sense for people moving along an entrepreneurial path or who are interested in working towards an executive position.

 When it comes to an MA in Leadership, the skills learned during the program are more beneficial for people who are interested in the human capital aspect of management.
-Individuals who move through this program are prepared to lead people, teams, and organizations effectively and efficiently.
-These kinds of graduates make great team and departmental heads.
+Individuals who move through this program are prepared to lead individuals, teams, and organizations effectively and efficiently.
+These kinds of graduates make great team leaders and departmental heads.

 What specializations are available?